newaetech/opentitan/doc/ug/getting_started_bergen.md

 Loading done.
 ```

 If you just want to load new software, you can use the command `./util/bergenloader.py -fw <binary_file>`.
-Give it a shot by reloading the software running:
+Give it a shot by reloading the software:

 ```console
 $ cd $REPO_TOP